m-anikanov/sarwa-assignment/README.md

 ## Mocked data

-Mocked data is transfers to the local in memory database when the server is started.
+Mocked data transfers to the local in memory database on every server start.

 So You can replace any data in the `__mock__.json` file as you wish.
 And restart server then.